Te Breitenbush hot spring is a clothing optional spring and lodge about two hours outside of Portland.

 What to Do at Breitenbush

 The most popular activity at Breitenbush is definitely soaking in the clothing optional hot springs.
 They have four man-made spiral pools on one side of the lodge and three natural pools on the other with varying heat levels.
 The last one is the hottest and also requires absolute silence.

-I enjoyed soaking in the springs for a couple hours during my trip, especially when a family of five deer came and ate in the field right in front of us.
+I enjoyed soaking in the springs for a couple of hours during my trip, especially when a family of five deer came and ate in the field right in front of us.
 It was cool to connect with the wild so closely, and I won’t deny it’s an extremely unique experience.